ResearchIT/Workshops/README.md

 - Open Access

 **Workshop/Concept Titles**
--- default [shell changed to bash](http://www.biology-it.iastate.edu/prerequisites-logging-bigram-and-biocrunch) prior to workshop.

-- SSH, Shell, Isilon storage - LAS Infrastructure IT and/or BIT
+- Linux: Basics
 	- Taught: once a semester
--- A netted laptop with ssh provided or bring your own.
+	- A laptop with ssh provided or bring your own.
--- Isilon storage has to be requested and approved in advance -- default shell changed to bash prior to workshop
+	- Isilon storage has to be requested and approved in advance

-- Bash Scripting - LAS Infrastructure IT and/or BIT
+	- default shell changed to bash prior to workshop

+- Linux: Command line Deep Dive
 	- Taught: once a month as an open workshop
--- A netted laptop with ssh provided by BIT or bring your own.
+	- A laptop with ssh provided by BIT or bring your own.
--- A sandbox supplied by BIT
+	- A sandbox supplied by BIT
--- default shell changed to Bash prior to workshop
+	- default shell changed to Bash prior to workshop

-- Version Control with GIT - LAS Infrastructure IT and/or BIT
+- Linux: String Manipulation
+	- grep, sed, awk

+- Linux: Job Management
+	- Logs
+	- Checkpoints
+	- Performance troubleshooting / tuning

+- Machine Resources & Software Development Best Practices
+	- HPC Architectures
+	- How to identify the right place to run your computation
+	- Bottleneck types
+	- Documentation methods
+	- Testing and debugging
+	- From raw data to graph, programmatically

+- Data & Code Management
 	- Taught: once a month as an open workshop
--- A netted laptop with SSH and GIT, provided by BIT or bring your own.
+	- Directory Structure
+	- Data Workflows
+	- Workgroup collaboration tools
--- A GitHub repository cloned locally
+	- A GitHub repository cloned locally
--- A BitBucket repository cloned locally
+	- A BitBucket repository cloned locally

-- Databases and SQL - LAS Infrastructure IT and/or BIT
-- Taught: once a month as an open workshop
--- A netted laptop with SSH and GIT, provided by BIT or bring your own.
--- A MySQL sandbox supplied by BIT or bring your own.
--- default shell changed to Bash prior to workshop
-- Relational use cases
-- NoSQL use cases

-- Data Management
-- Taught: once a month as an open workshop
--- Directory Structure
--- Data Workflows
--- programmatic QA/QC with SQL

-- Software Development Best Practices
-- Taught: once a month as an open workshop
--- Basic Software Engineering concepts
--- Documentation methods
--- Testing and Debugging
--- Optimization
--- Achieving repeatability and Performance
--- from raw data to graph, programmatically
+-Possible future topics
 	- Jump into Python
 	- Jump into R
-- HPC Architectures
-- Jump start into CyEnce and/or CONDO
+	- Jump start into PBS & SLRUM
 	- Jump start into BigRam, BioCrunch, BIT resources
 	- Serial processing
 	- Parallel processing
 	- Accelerators
 	- Regular Open Workshop Time
+	- Databases and SQL
+		- Taught: once a month as an open workshop
+		- A laptop with SSH and GIT, provided by BIT or bring your own.
+		- A MySQL sandbox supplied by BIT or bring your own.
+		- default shell changed to Bash prior to workshop
+		- Relational use cases
+		- NoSQL use cases

 **Potential Instructors**

-- Faculty

-- IT Staff
--- Michael Hofmockel, ...

-- Peers

 **Categories - The [ontology](http://en.wikipedia.org/wiki/Ontology_(information_science)) of your content**